News & Insights

 6 Trends in Collegiate Stadium Architecture

-Stadium architecture is evolving in a way that puts the spectator first.
+Collegiate stadium architecture is evolving in a way that puts the spectator first.
 It’s a necessity born of the fact that expensive live games are now competing against the ease and experience of watching the game on a sophisticated home theater system.
 In fact, 2021 saw the seventh straight season of national declines in college football attendance, reaching the lowest average attendance since 1981 according to the NCAA.
 This challenge has created a tremendous opportunity for colleges and universities to rethink the way they design and operate their stadiums.
 In creating a better venue experience, schools are able to boost their revenue.
-Below we highlight six of the trends shaping the future of collegiate stadiums.

 1. College stadiums are being put to new uses